As a pregnant mama, you’ve got a lot of concerns floating around your brain.

 - It needed to be cost-effective.
 One jar should be able to last from infancy until baby is ready for that giant PB&J.

 Does it meet those goals?
-Well, Meenal gave out free bottles to our Mighty Moms subscribers and so I could survey them and find out!
+Well, Meenal gave out free bottles to our Mighty Moms subscribers and so I could ask them!
+Here’s what they said:

 Do Your Future Self a Favor